search logo

 Vision

 We welcome your comments, suggestions, and questions.
-Security and safety incidents or emergencies can be reported directly to the Security Office at (808) 982-0063 (during regular business hours) or to the main security gatehouse (24/7) at (808) 982-0149.
+Security and safety incidents or emergencies can be reported 24/7 directly to the Security Main Gatehouse (808) 982-0149.
 Mahalo!

 Important information

 Kamehameha Schools is committed to providing a safe, secure, and orderly environment for students, faculty, staff, and visitors at KS campuses and other educational sites.
 KS maintains security on its K-12 campuses, 24 hours a day, seven days a week.
 To contact the campus security office, call (808) 982-0149.
-The main gate is equipped with video monitoring equipment.
-All entry to and exit from the campus is monitored through electronic surveillance for the protection of faculty, staff, students, and parents.
+We have 24 hours Campus Surveillance for the protection of faculty, staff, students, and parents.

 The campus access procedures are as follows: